Travel

 If you're traveling and need help, call the toll-free number on the registration card, contact your campus department, or contact Risk Services:

-Register for Travel Alerts
+Travel Alerts

-Please sign up for Worldcue TRAVELER on the last page of the on-line travel registration form.
+Please sign up for Worldcue on the last page of the on-line travel registration form.
 The sign-up paragraph reads as follows:

-Click here to create your personal travel profile for this trip with iJet/Worldcue, the providers of security protection and emergency services, including security extraction and medical evacuation that may be needed when circumstances arise.
+Click here to create your personal travel profile for this trip with Worldcue, the providers of security protection and emergency services, including security extraction and medical evacuation that may be needed when circumstances arise.

 For additional information, see the UC Trips Frequently Asked Questions from the Office of the President.